OwenDa/portfolio-3/README.md

 </details>

 ## Issues
-Various fixes were applied during development as small issues arose; however, one issue of particular interest applies to the programming and subsequent de-bugging of the code block(s) described below.
+Various fixes were applied during development as small issues arose; however, one issue of particular interest applies to the programming and subsequent debugging of the code block(s) described below.

 **Objective:**
 When the user is prompted to input the number of subjects in a particular sample, this input is passed to a validation function which must establish that the input:
 + is not blank
-+ is not a decimal number that cannot be resolved into an integer without changing its numberical value (e.g. "7.2")
++ is not a decimal number that cannot be resolved into an integer without changing its numerical value (e.g. "7.2")
 + is not a string that cannot be resolved into an integer (eg. "program" or "g"), hereafter referred to as non-numeric text.
 + is not a negative number (e.g. "-2")
 + is not less than 5